ducvu0304/spring-exercise/ReadMe.txt

 git add .

 // status command
-The git status commadn is used to show the status of the git repository
+The git status commadn is used to show the status of the git repository.
+This command displays the state of the local directory and stagin area.

 // push command
 # push current branch command
-git push --set-upstream <prev branch name	> <current branch name>
+git push --set-upstream <prev branch name> <current branch name>